Get alerts of updates about «Events, gatherings and activities»

-As an aid to the organisers, a template has been developed for risk assessment of events and a checklist to ensure that infection control measures are in place.
+As an aid to the organisers, a template has been developed for risk assessment of events and a checklist to ensure that infection control measures are in place:

-- Table 2 - Risk assessment tools (Word)
+- Risk assessment of events (Word)

-- Table 2 - Risk assessment tools (PDF)
+- Risk assessment of events (PDF)

 The following general measures to reduce the risk of infection should be in place:

 - Ensure adequate capacity and resources for good implementation

 - Provide information in advance that people with symptoms of respiratory tract infection should not attend the event.
 This also applies to people who are in home isolation or quarantine.
 See Social distance, quarantine and isolation

 - Good capacity for hand hygiene, either hand washing with soap and water or alcohol-based hand disinfectant.
 This is especially important for toilet areas and for dining areas.
 See Hand hygiene, cough etiquette, face masks, cleaning and laundry

 - Information about general hygiene advice (e.g., posters)